UOAF/bms_html_briefing/README.md

 In the config.ini file you may also modify the page contents: it is a list of lines of the form "page = section1, section2, ...", a single list of keywords producing a page of the kneeboard.
 Keywords refer to various kneeboard sections and coincide with the names of files in the templates folder.

+If you put an image with the filename "logo.png" in the output directory, it will appear as a logo in the flight roster section, because why not.

 Modification
 -------------
 The templates to generate kneeboards are in the "templates" folder.
 These are jinja2 templates written in simple HTML, so should be easy to modify.